sfc-gh-DShaw98/cortex-code-cli-workshop/README.md

 6) 06_add_target.sql
 ```

+**After each SQL execution, confirm:**
+- Tables are created successfully (no errors)
+- Stage has the uploaded files (verify with `LIST @WORKSHOP_DB.DEMO.DATA_STAGE`)
+- Search service and agent report "created" with no errors
+- COPY INTO reports rows loaded (should be ~100 rows)

 > **Troubleshooting:** If CREATE AGENT or CREATE CORTEX SEARCH SERVICE fails:
 > - Verify your account has Cortex features enabled
-> - Confirm your role has required privileges
+> - Confirm your role has `CREATE AGENT` and `CREATE CORTEX SEARCH SERVICE` grants on the schema
 > - Check the agent YAML specification syntax
+> - Verify the semantic model file exists at the referenced stage path
 > - Contact your Snowflake administrator if issues persist

 ### Success Criteria